What is the Difference Between Copyright, Patent and Trademark?

 The primary goal of the patent law is to encourage innovation and commercialization of technological advances.
 Patent law incentivizes inventors to publicly disclose their inventions in exchange for certain exclusive rights.
 A patent protects inventions.
 These inventions can include new and useful processes, machines, manufactures, compositions of matter as well as improvements to these.
 Certain computer programs may fall within the subject matter protected by both patents and copyrights.
 In this respect the patent system compliments copyright protection by providing protection for functional aspects of the software, which are not protected by copyright.
 Unlike with copyright protection, to get patent protection one must first apply for and be granted a patent from the U.S. Patent and Trademark Office (USPTO).
 Unlike the copyright registration process, the patent application process is expensive, complex, difficult, and time consuming and generally should not be attempted without the assistance of an experienced patent attorney or agent.

-A trademark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others.
+According to the USPTO, “a trademark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others.
 A service mark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of a service rather than goods.
 Examples include brand names, slogans, and logos.
-(The term “trademark” is often used in a general sense to refer to both trademarks and service marks.)
+(The term “trademark” is often used in a general sense to refer to both trademarks and service marks.)”
 Similar to copyright, a person does not need not register a trademark or service mark to receive protection rights, but there are certain legal benefits to registering the mark with the USPTO.
 There is rarely an overlap between trademark and copyright law but it can happen — for instance, when a graphic illustration is used as a logo the design may be protected both under copyright and trademark.

 Original works of authorship, such as books, articles, songs, photographs, sculptures, choreography, sound recordings, motion pictures, and other works